fbpx

 I thought I would take you on a behind-the-scenes visit to my studio and share with you what these work days look like.

 The studio is where I slowly work on my creative practice; developing print collections and designing pieces for the home.
-I crave this time at the studio and it’s where I can centre myself and dedicate a few precious hours to just my work.
+I crave this time at the studio, it’s where I can centre myself and dedicate a few precious hours to just my work.

-Above left: Margot, my old 1968 Mercedes in the driveway outside the studio. / Above right: An early morning arriving at the studio wearing my favourite palazzo pants.
+Above left: Margot, my old 1968 Mercedes in the driveway outside the studio. / Above right: An early morning arriving at the studio.

 On my studio days I drive Margot, my old ’68 Mercedes from home.
 It’s like the whole world slows down when I’m driving her, it certainly does for all the people stuck behind me on the road :)